May the Force be with You! This is the list you’re looking for. Read our list of all Star Wars movies, ranked from worst to best.

-Happy Star Wars Day!
-If you’re a fan of George Lucas’s beloved Saga, you might be about to embark on your annual rewatch of every single Star Wars movie that has ever been made – a mission that Disney+ has made even more appealing this year, with the release of eye-catching original concept art for every title (like Jason Palmer’s gorgeous illustration, pictured above).
-Before grabbing the remote and preparing for our own annual rewatch, we thought we’d try our hand at ranking all Star Wars movies that have ever been made.
-Yes, we know: lists are subjective, and the Star Wars fandom is known for being divided into groups with polar opposite opinions and tastes.
+Lists are subjective, and the Star Wars fandom is known for being divided into groups with polar opposite opinions and tastes.
 So don’t turn us over to the Dark Side quite yet if we don’t share your opinion on Anakin’s sand monologue, and bear with us while we try to get over the trauma caused by Jar-Jar Binks’s first appearance.
-From Worst to Best, here’s our very subjective list of Star Wars movies: we hope you enjoy reading it, and May the Fourth Be With You!
+Here’s our very subjective list of all Star Wars movies, ranked from worst to best.
+And for more Star Wars goodness, check out our ranking of all Star Wars musical themes!
+May the Force Be With You!

 11. EPISODE II: ATTACK OF THE CLONES